lobrylab/PitViper/README.md

 ### Starting from count matrix

-When starting from a count matrix, fastq/bam column isn't necessary:
+Starting from a count matrix eliminates the need for a fastq or bam column:

 | condition | replicate | order |
 |-----------|-----------|-------|